 4 days in Florence and Tuscany – Day 1 Florence

 Though a relatively small city, Florence is full of hidden treasures and bold architecture.
 The best place to start your trip is by visiting Florence Cathedral; with its strikingly golden dome that dominates the city’s skyline, it is hard to miss.
 Built between 1296 and 1436, the Cathedral, and in particular the dome, are symbolic of the city’s role in the Italian Renaissance; ensure that you travel inside the Cathedral and discover the beauty of its interior just as much as the exterior.

 Tip: There is a dress code to enter the church.
 Women must wear clothes covering their knees and their elbows.
 Men must wear long trousers.

 Tip: The queues to enter the Duomo and to climb the Cupola are long and you might have to wait for hours to enter.
 A great way to skip the lines is by taking a guided tour or if you are using the Firenze Card (The Firenze Card works like a three-day fast pass to your favorite attractions.
 This is a great option for visitors trying to pack as much sightseeing into a Florence vacation as it lets them skip the long queue lines at most of the most popular sites.
 It is a great buy if you are staying in Firenze for 3 days).

 Here are some recommended tours of the Duomo:

 Piazza della Republica

-Afterwards, head towards Piazza della Republica, which is one of Florence’s largest and most central squares; the Piazza holds an extensive history, and has seen many different architectural changes and purposes over the years, such as its Medieval markets, all the way to its dramatic transformation in the eighteenth-century.
-Today, there are a plethora of streets performers, visitors and stalls, as well as an array of famous cafes, such as Caffe Gilli.
+Afterward, head towards Piazza della Republica, which is one of Florence’s largest and most central squares; the Piazza holds an extensive history and has seen many different architectural changes and purposes over the years, such as its Medieval markets, all the way to its dramatic transformation in the eighteenth-century.
+Today, there are a plethora of street performers, visitors, and stalls, as well as an array of famous cafes, such as Caffe Gilli.

 Fontana del Porcellino